lairdstewart/lairdstewart.github.io/markdown/alignment-question.md

 Humans, notably, are capable of constructing and re-evaluating their own goals.
 Cezanne’s father wanted him to inherit his bank, sending him to study law.
 Cezanne spent his evenings drawing instead.

 Meta-cognition and independent goal-setting are features of human intelligence.
 It would be possible to build a useful machine without these traits, but I wouldn't consider it super-intelligent.
-By this definition, no super-intelligent machine could be successfully aligned.
+By this definition, could a super-intelligent machine be successfully aligned?